josephhuang08/openai_api_testing/README.md

 An jupyter notebook to test out audio recording, transcribe and chatGPT APIs.

 ## The Notebook
 The note book is a proof of concept and used for testing.
+The sample interview question is taken from Youtube.
 It does the following:
 1. The soundcard library records the system audio for a certain amount of time
 2. Uses whisper API to transcribe the recorded audio to text